|Oracle® Enterprise Manager Cloud Control Oracle Fusion Middleware Management Guide

 To know more about findings, if any, click on the icon below the graphs.
 The icons indicating each finding will be displayed below the graph indicating the time frame of the findings.

-Once you click the findings icon, the messages appear at the bottom of the screen on the Findings tab.
-Click each finding to get more information, and suggested workarounds.
-See Figure 22-2 for an example of the Findings page.
+Once you click the findings icon, the messages appear at the bottom of the screen in the Findings tab.
+See Figure 23-2 for an example of the Diagnostic Findings page.

 To troubleshoot issues related to MDA, follow the steps mentioned in the following table.